shammas012/BigProjectWSAA/README.md

 **Demo**
 Application URL: https://shammas012.pythonanywhere.com/

-(**using free version of pythonanywhere and sometimes throwing internal server error, if this happens kindly refresh the page**)
+(**using free version of pythonanywhere and sometimes throwing internal server error, if this happens kindly refresh the page.
+If the issue persists kindly reach out on 0892114352.
+I will try to attach any screenshots as well if the time allows**)

 **Admin Credentials:**